Package 'coconots'

 fit <- cocoReg(order = 1, type = "Poisson", data = data)

-#assessment using bootstrap - R implementation
+# bootstrap model assessment - R implementation

 boot_r <- cocoBoot(fit, rep.Bootstrap=400)